open-telemetry/community/governance-charter.md

 opening up, each with a two year term.
 The continuity members of the original bootstrap committee will continue to serve.

-One year after that (2021), the continuity positions will be eliminated and the committee will shrink to the final size of 5.
-There will be an election to fill the 3 open seats on the governance committee.
+One year after that (2021), there will be an election to fill the 5 open seats on the governance committee.
 The previous continuity members are eligible to run for these seats.

-The committee will continue to iterate with alternating elections of two and three members each year.
+The committee will continue to iterate with alternating elections of four and five members each year.

 For clarity, a table describing this process is given below: